Signed in as:

 How long will this Workshop run?

 Great question!
 I don't know.
 Some workshops only last a couple days; those are more likely where the playwright is looking to hear his/her work read aloud.
-This workshop, as I've described above, is a much more in-depth and lengthy process, as I am looking to see this show run end-to-end, book and music, so I am expecting the workshop to run for about five to six months.
-My soft target is to perform a staged read sometime in early 2026!
+This workshop, as I've described above, is a much more in-depth and lengthy process, as I am looking to see this show run end-to-end, book and music, so I am expecting the workshop to run for about four to six months.
 So if you are interested in going on this journey with us, then you should take that into consideration.
 However, for the foreseeable future, the rehearsal schedule will only be one night a week so that it won't be highly intrusive to our actors and other participants.

 Why do a Workshop and not just put on a show?